symfony-cmf/symfony-cmf-docs/cookbook/creating_basic_cms.rst

         "doctrine/data-fixtures": "1.0.0"
     },

-and the packages we are installing are not yet stable, so change the minimum stability from ``stable`` to ``dev``.
+the packages we are installing are not yet stable, so change the minimum stability from ``stable`` to ``dev``.

 .. code-block:: javascript

     "minimum-stability": "dev",

-Add the packages to the kernel:
+add the packages to the kernel:

 .. code-block:: php